What is an Inquiry?

 What’s a theme?

 The theme defines the branded and visual elements of your end-user flow.
-Each template must have an associated theme, but a single theme can be associated with multiple templates.
-This means that as long as you have one branded theme, you can reuse it across different inquiry flows.
+Each template must have an associated theme, which determines the look-and-feel for your Inquiry flow.

 In this view, you’ll be able to preview the changes you make live.
 Almost everything is configurable; we recommend playing around with the tool to see how to best match your theme to your brand.